Shekar Basha: Success (2007–present)

-In August 2007 Shekar shifted from Red FM 93.5 to Big FM.
-There he took charge of the show "Big Sandadi" which was until then hosted by a very popular Telugu TV anchor and film actress Jhansi (TV anchor).
-On 27 May 2008 the same show was named the Best Radio Show of the Year by IRF.
+In August 2007 Shekar moved from Red FM 93.5 to Big FM.
+There he took charge of the show "Big Sandadi" which was until then hosted by the very popular Telugu TV anchor and film actress, Jhansi (TV anchor).
+On 27 May 2008 the show was named the Best Radio Show of the Year by IRF.
 Shekar has a habit of saying "Happy mornings" instead of "Good morning", which caught on quickly with the listeners.
 As a result, in 2009 the program was renamed as "Happy Mornings".
-After the formation of the state of Telangana in 2015, the same show "Happy mornings" was renamed as "Sallaam Telangana" reflecting the pride of the state, and the show was awarded the "best breakfast show (Telugu) 2017".
-In addition to radio and video jockeying, Shekar also produced award-winning promos and Humor capsule sparklers which include the radio humor capsules "Kotigadu & Raogaru", BigBaba, Sangeetham Mastar, Google Gurooji, Anandam Paramaanandam.
+After the formation of the state of Telangana, the show was renamed as "Sallaam Telangana" reflecting the pride of the state, and the show was awarded the "best breakfast show (Telugu) 2017".
+In addition to radio and video jockeying, Shekar also produced award-winning promos and Humor capsule sparklers which include the radio humour capsules "Kotigadu & Raogaru", BigBaba, Sangeetham Mastar, Google Gurooji, and Anandam Paramaanandam.

 Awards and Records

-Shekar has the record of winning the highest number of India Radio Forum awards with a total of 18 awards from 2007 to 2019.
+Shekar holds the record for winning the highest number of India Radio Forum awards with a total of 18 awards from 2007 to 2019.